1996 Ontario Liberal Party leadership election: Joseph Cordiano

-Cordiano, 39, was first elected MPP in 1985 for Downsview, and served as MPP for Lawrence since 1987.
+Joseph Cordiano, 39, was first elected MPP in 1985 for Downsview, and served as MPP for Lawrence since 1987.
 He served as a Parliamentary Assistant to several ministers during the Peterson government, and was the only candidate that has served in government.
 In opposition he was a prominent voice for the party within Toronto.
 At the start of the campaign, he was seen as the leading right-of-centre challenger to frontrunner Kennedy.